KatherineMichel/portfolio/doc/pycon-us-2024-recap.md

 At the Oracle booth, Gary Brenner (Oracle Senior Cloud Engineer) told me about Oracle Cloud and self-managing Oracle databases.

-At MongoDB booth, I caught up with my friend Mark Smith (MongoDB) and obtained some [learning resources](https://www.mongodb.com/developer/events/pycon-us-2024/) from Rita Rodrigues (Director of Developer Relations at MongoDB).
+At MongoDB booth, I caught up with my friend Mark Smith (MongoDB) and obtained some learning resources<!--https://www.mongodb.com/developer/events/pycon-us-2024/--> from Rita Rodrigues (Director of Developer Relations at MongoDB).

 At Snowflake booth, I learned about [Snowflake Quickstarts](https://quickstarts.snowflake.com/) and using Snowflake tasks for orchestration.